 Social isolation and loneliness have been linked to many physical and mental health problems.
-In fact, the health damage caused by isolation and loneliness is estimated to shorten a person’s life by 15 years.
-That is equivalent to the consequence of being obese and smoking 15 cigarettes a day, according to a study published in Perspectives on Psychological Science.
+The health damage caused by isolation and loneliness is estimated to shorten a person’s life by 15 years.
+The equivalent of the consequence of being obese and smoking 15 cigarettes a day, according to a study published in Perspectives on Psychological Science.

-Feelings of loneliness has also been shown to trigger the release of stress hormones, which are associated with higher blood pressure, weakened immune system, and even earlier onset of cognitive decline.
+Feelings of loneliness have also been shown to trigger the release of stress hormones, which are associated with higher blood pressure, weakened immune system, and even earlier onset of cognitive decline.

 Loneliness is not good for mental health, and the pandemic is not making it easier.
 Earlier this month the Food and Drug Administration announced it has added two drugs to its list of drugs in shortage: Zoloft, one of the most widely prescribed antidepressants in the U.S., and its generic version, sertraline.
 So how do we go about taking care of mental health in a time when social interactions are discouraged?

 You can strengthen your mental health by taking active steps to improve your brain health.

 The Niraxx Brain Pacer™ employs the novel science of transcranial photobiomodulation (tPBM), which applies near-infrared light to the brain triggering positive photochemical reactions in the brain cells.
 The process results in more energy and overall cognitive productivity.
 Neuroimagings have suggested depending on the wavelength, duration, and intensity of the light, tPBM can improve focus, sleep and even modulate brain function, and boost overall cognition.